 Turkey Quinoa Meatballs

-Notes: These are delicious with ground beef as well.
-My favorite way to spice them is in the main recipe (it’s subtle and really good) but I’ve also added an Italian option below if you’re going for the classic spaghetti with meatballs and marinara sauce.
+Notes: My favorite spice combo for these is in the main recipe (it’s subtle and really good) but I’ve also added an Italian option below if you’re going for the classic spaghetti with meatballs and marinara sauce.
+And, of course, you can use ground beef here as well, or a combination of the two.

 Recipe updated 11/4/2021